Recursively-Constrained Partially Observable Markov Decision Processes: Proof of Lemma 1

-\begin{proof} Given a maximum one-step cost $C_{max}$ for $\pi_{c_{min}}$ and an admissible cost $d(h_t)$ (at the tree policy depth $t$), a lower bound on the admissibility horizon can be obtained as follows.
-The $k$-step admissible horizon from each leaf node of depth $t$ is the largest $k$ such that
+\begin{proof} Given a maximum one-step cost $C_{max}$ for $\pi_{c}^{min}$ and a non-negative admissible cost $v.d$, a lower bound on the admissible horizon can be obtained as follows.
+The $k$-step admissible horizon from each leaf node $v$ is the largest $k$ such that

 The LHS is a finite geometric series:

 Hence, the largest integer $k$ that satisfies Eq.~\eqref{eq:geometric series} is